 Bessie’s watching the proceedings from a balcony, and Wolsey approaches to tell her that Henry’s decided to recognize the child (I wonder if he’d have done that if the baby was a girl…) and will name him Henry Fitzroy.
 Little Henry will have estates and a pretty comfortable life.
 Bessie thanks him but she’s crying, knowing that she’s already peaked and it’ll be all downhill from here.

 Someone announces Katherine, and she sweeps in as everyone bows, even Henry.
 She curtsies to him, takes a goblet of wine, raises it to her husband, drinks, and takes off.
 Wow.
 Talk about being the bigger person here.
-Could you imagine showing up at the giant party your husband’s holding to celebrate the kid he’s just had with the woman he’s banging on the side and congratulating him?
+Could you imagine showing up at the giant party your husband’s holding to celebrate the kid he’s just had with another woman and congratulating him?
 Damn.
 That woman’s got chutzpah, that’s for sure.

 As soon as she’s gone, Henry raises a toast to his son, and everyone drinks and applauds enthusiastically.